Ayodhya Junction railway station: New station building

 The new station building has a built-up area of 100000 sqft, and measures 144 m in length, 44 m in width about 12 m in height.
 Its area is more than ten times the area of the existing building.
-It has increased the capacity of handling the number of passengers from 50,000-60,000 passengers to over 100,000 passengers annually.
+It has increased the capacity of handling the number of passengers from 50,000-60,000 passengers to over 100,000 passengers daily.
 It has three floors–ground level, concourse level and mezzanine level.
 The station platforms, aprons as well as the entire circulating area are being revamped.
 A new four-lane approach road has been built that has connected the station with the nearby highway passing through the city as the bypass highway, along with the existing road from the city premises, for greater connectivity.
 The construction is being conducted in two phases, with a cost of ₹ 131.97 crore for the first phase and ₹ 307 crore for the second phase, thus taking the overall cost to around ₹430 crore.
 It is designed to portray the local culture and heritage of Ayodhya, and of Ram Mandir as the main inspiration.
 It has various designed structures and architecture depicting like what it is present in Hindu temples, such as Lord Ram's 'mukut' (crown), while the 'chakra' symbolizes the sun.
 Two shikaras on the roof take cues from the Janaki Mandir in Nepal, with seven mandapas nestled between the shikaras.
 Out of the three floors of the new building, the ground floor has an entrance passage, a central area for assembling of passengers before going to the platform areas, multiple passenger transit gates, ticket and baggage counters, a tourist information centre, lounges, washrooms, both AC and non-AC separate waiting rooms for gents and ladies, and one AC first-class waiting room.
 It also has one food plaza and four retail stores.
 The first floor will have both AC and non-AC general, first class, second class, and ladies waiting rooms, another food plaza and separate dormitories for men and women, out of which there is a men's dormitory with 17 beds and a women's dormitory with 10 beds.
 In total, 19 urinals and 20 lavatories have been developed as the washroom facilities.
 Outside the new building, a new, bigger parking area has been built, close to the existing building facing eastwards, in which there is a dedicated taxi booth also.
 To serve foreign tourists and high-ranking officials and professionals, there are VIP lounges and restrooms in both the ground and first floors of the new building.